× Home

 Digital motors

 “The bumper car” is the first track I have ever composed, and features in my comic recording “Vutu che te la conti o che te la diga ?
 (Do you want me to say it or recount it for you?) ”.
 I had started everything a long time ago, by putting together random sounds I liked.
 Then it soon became apparent that the things I was doing had all something in common; they were all reminiscent of raging engines or electrical devices roaring, bursting, thundering, decaying, jamming or bumping into each other in the various spooky atmospheres.
 I am not sure what kind of genre this music could be classed under.
 All I know is that I just followed my inspiration and my taste, drawing a bit from the funk bass tradition, a bit from techno, and a bit from jazz and fusion.
 In a way that should just about be able to inspire the inebriated amongst you who are in need of a bebop on the kitchen tables.
 I hope you will enjoy listening.
+(Teaser available on the Player page)

 Reviews